itsMichaelLu/manbot/README.md

 # manbot
-Uses AHK wrapper to bot
+Uses AHK (auto hotkey) to senk virtual keys to a process.